Chaste/chaste-workshop-materials-2025/day-02/Cardiac.md

 The default end time is only 5ms here, so we just see the activation wave.
 If you want to see the repolarisation wave you need to run until time 350ms.

+## Next Steps

+Have a look at the rest of the [Cardiac Tutorials](https://chaste.github.io/docs/user-tutorials/#cardiac) which provide a good overview of all Chaste's cardiac capabilities...